agfonte/god/README.md

  Run the client with the same configuration of dev
  ### npm run server
  Run the server with the same configuration of dev
+ ### npm run client-test
+ Runs the server and run the client tests
+ ### npm run test
+ Runs the server tests